Skip to main content

 Wikipedia

 Joan Didion (; December 5, 1934 – December 23, 2021) was an American writer and journalist.
-She is considered one of the pioneers of New Journalism, along with Gay Talese, Hunter S. Thompson, and Tom Wolfe.
+She is considered one of the pioneers of New Journalism, along with Gay Talese, Truman Capote, Norman Mailer, Hunter S. Thompson, and Tom Wolfe.

-With her husband John Gregory Dunne, Didion wrote multiple screenplays, including The Panic in Needle Park (1971), A Star Is Born (1976), and Up Close & Personal (1996).
+With her husband John Gregory Dunne, Didion wrote screenplays including The Panic in Needle Park (1971), A Star Is Born (1976), and Up Close & Personal (1996).
 In 2005, she won the National Book Award for Nonfiction and was a finalist for both the National Book Critics Circle Award and the Pulitzer Prize for The Year of Magical Thinking, a memoir of the year following the sudden death of her husband.
 She later adapted the book into a play that premiered on Broadway in 2007.
-In 2013, she was awarded the National Humanities Medal by president Barack Obama.
+In 2013, she was awarded the National Humanities Medal by President Barack Obama.
 Didion was profiled in the 2017 Netflix documentary The Center Will Not Hold, directed by her nephew Griffin Dunne.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license